How to Effectively Get Your Prospect's Attention

 Sarah: “Great!
 Now to make our meeting more productive, let me ask you a few questions.”

 Prospecting is a challenging but necessary aspect of selling.
 Great sales people are also highly skilled prospectors with incredible discipline to persevere through high rejection rates.
-While prospecting will never be an easy task, following the above prospecting process will help improve your close rates and keep your sales pipeline full.
+While prospecting will never be an easy task, following the above prospecting process and training your sales team to do so will help improve your close rates and keep your sales pipeline full.

 About David Jacoby